asxvas/asxvBan/README.md

 # asxvBan

-This is a simple Punishment system that allows for punishments to be logged and issued through Discord
+This is a simple Punishment system that allows for punishments to be logged and issued through Discord (Project is still being developed)

 If you want to use this please DM me on Discord, my Discord is (asxv)